 The similarities between music and business might not be obvious, but anyone who’s started a company (or band) from scratch understands the struggle and creativity it takes to succeed.

 Plus, some of the most famous entrepreneurs of our time are noted musicians.
 Reportedly, Kayak founder, Paul English credits being a musician as the best training for founding a business.
-Other well-known founders who also play music include Steve Case (AOL), Steve Wozniack (Apple, co-founder) and Paul Allen (Microsoft, co-founder).
+Other well-known founders who also play music include Steve Case (AOL), Steve Wozniak (Apple, co-founder), and Paul Allen (Microsoft, co-founder).

-The Beatles’ story provides some specific lessons for any entrepreneur (it also doesn’t hurt that it has quite the happy ending).
+The Beatles’ story provides some specific lessons for any entrepreneur (it also doesn’t hurt that it has quite a happy ending).
 Do these apply to your small business?

 Choose the right team members (i.e., not necessarily your friends from business school)

-Lennon originally started playing with a childhood friend, but fired him once he met McCartney.
-Meanwhile, Lennon, McCartney and Harrison formed a band with drummer, Pete Best, but replaced him a couple years later with Starr.
+Lennon originally started playing with a childhood friend but fired him once he met McCartney.
+Meanwhile, Lennon, McCartney, and Harrison formed a band with drummer, Pete Best, but replaced him a couple of years later with Starr.

 The Beatles didn’t settle for just anyone.
 Having the perfect team was a big priority, as it should be for any entrepreneur.